 What is global payroll?

-Global payroll is the process of paying your organisation’s workforce across all your operating jurisdictions.
+Global payroll is the process of paying your organization’s workforce across all your operating jurisdictions.
 This process can include tracking hours worked, calculating taxes to withhold, and distributing payments.
 Payroll administration must also account for bonuses, overtime, sick leave, and vacation pay, and support compliance with regional employment laws.

 Consider Spirit AeroSystems, one of the world’s largest designers and manufacturers for commercial and defense aircraft.
-They employ a workforce of around 18,000 employees, globally manage 380 wage types and 50 pay types, and work with nine labour unions.
+They employ a workforce of around 18,000 employees, globally manage 380 wage types and 50 pay types, and work with nine labor unions.

-Multi-national payroll is often a challenge for large enterprises to manage, but mid-size organisations can feel the strain in other ways.
+Multi-national payroll is often a challenge for large enterprises to manage, but mid-size organizations can feel the strain in other ways.
 Trident Seafoods is a family-owned business based in Seattle, with processing locations in China, Japan, and Europe.
 Much of their operations are based out of the Bering Sea near Alaska, and the mobility of their workforce along coastal communities means Trident must properly track employee hours and tax them according to local requirements.